 The AD8531/AD8532/AD8534 exhibit excellent capacitive load driving capabilities.
 They can drive up to 10 nF directly, as shown in Figure 25 through Figure 28.
 However, even though the device is stable, a capacitive load does not come without a penalty in bandwidth.
-As shown in Figure 39, the bandwidth is reduced to less than 1 MHz for loads greater than 10 nF.
-A snubber network on the output does not increase the bandwidth, but it does significantly reduce the amount of overshoot for a given capacitive load.
-A snubber consists of a series RC network (Rs, Cs), as shown in Figure 40, connected from the output of the device to ground.
+As shown in Figure 39, the bandwidth is reduced to under 1 MHz for loads greater than 10 nF.
+A "snubber" network on the output won't increase the bandwidth, but it does significantly reduce the amount of overshoot for a given capacitive load.
+A snubber consists of a series R-C network (R_S, C_S), as shown in Figure 40, connected from the output of the device to ground.
 This network operates in parallel with the load capacitor, C_L, to provide phase lag compensation.
 The actual value of the resistor and capacitor is best determined empirically.